By chance, in

 ended up making a fool of myself.
 I don't wear a watch

-and didn't have anyone around to help keep me focused.
+nor did I have Marla to help keep me focused.

 minefield, assaulted and seized formidable enemy